 According to dictionary.com, a merrymaker gaily and enthusiastically takes part in the festive and merry celebrations of life.
 According to the Tanakh, in the spirit of the Most High, merrymaking has its time.
 Merrymaking has its place.
 Like with anything in life, it requires balance.
 We must ALWAYS consider the work of the Most High.
 We cannot afford to be foolish.
 Wisdom is our protection.

 Merrymakers draw upon an effortless joy and it is sustained through the labors, the sorrows, and the challenges of everyday life.
 Our joy never ceases.
 We endure hardships and trials without much complaint, if any.
 We always see the light of day.
-It’s like we’re always dancing on the inside.
-Our joy of YAH is an internal, everlasting well.
+It is like we’re always dancing on the inside.
+Our joy of our Creator is an internal, everlasting well.
 We’re like a bucket of enthusiasm with a hole in it, dripping springs of joy wherever we go.
-YAH is our strength.
+The Most High is our strength.

 So you can understand the difference, happiness is temporary, circumstantial (based upon external factors) and that bucket runs dry, often.
 Merrymakers are not fueled by happiness and that makes it a little harder for people to understand us. (“Ain’t nothing goin’ on here.
 What are you so happy about?”)
 The best way I can put it, our joy keeps us strong.
 Joy gives life meaning and purpose.
 Joy is our delight.